hvalenty/ds5100-finalproject-unc6kr/README.md

         Returns
         -------
         pd.DataFrame()
-            Private attribute dataframe in wide or narrow format.
+            Dataframe in wide or narrow format.
             Index: roll number
             Columns: die number (list index as header)
             Cells: face rolled in each instance